Comparisons

 Hybrid Approach

-1. Run moderated sessions with 5-10 users (qualitative insights)
+1. Conduct moderated sessions with 5-10 participants for qualitative insights

 Tools for Each Method